 By: Scott Way

-Scout Boats has launched the all-new 2021 425 S-Class LXF luxury centre console with a new advanced manufacturing technology.
+Scout Boats has launched the all-new 2021 425 S-Class LXF luxury center console with a new advanced manufacturing technology.
 The 425 LXF will be part of the premium luxury S-Class category of Scout boats and will be built using a new epoxy infusion technique.

 Epoxy infusion technology is commonly used in the aeronautical industry and with high-end automobile manufacturers, but has not yet transferred significantly to the marine sector.
 Epoxy creates a stronger, lighter, and cleaner finish compared to standardized resin infusion or vacuum bagging technology.
 The process uses high pressure saturation of material layers, which are then 'baked' for several hours to create a hull with greater impact resistance and a better strength to weight ratio.
 For Scout boats, all models using the epoxy infusion process will employ a carbon fiber/e-glass blend.